thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 - The [Breakpoints](https://www.drupal.org/project/breakpoints) module, which will keep its eye on the browser window size.
 - The [Chaos Tool Suite](https://www.drupal.org/project/ctools), which gives us lots of handy development tools and APIs.

-Drush will handle the dependencies for you&mdash; just navigate to your site root and type:
+Drush will handle the dependencies for you; just navigate to your site root and type:

 ```bash
 drush en picture -y